Elementary Informal Education | Daily Do

 Crosscutting Concepts Disciplinary Core Ideas Earth & Space Science Is Lesson Plan Life Science Literacy NGSS Phenomena Science and Engineering Practices Three-Dimensional Learning Elementary Informal Education Grade 3 Grade 4

 Teachers and families across the country are facing a new reality of providing opportunities for students to do science through distance and home learning.
 The Daily Do is one of the ways NSTA is supporting teachers and families with this endeavor.
 Each weekday, NSTA will share a sensemaking task teachers and families can use to engage their students in authentic, relevant science learning.
 We encourage families to make time for family science learning (science is a social process!) and are dedicated to helping students and their families find balance between learning science and the day-to-day responsibilities they have to stay healthy and safe.

 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-The image at right is the fossil of a catfish that lived over 40 million years ago.
-Maybe even more incredible than finding a 40 million-year-old fossil catfish is finding that catfish in the middle of a desert!
+The image at right is the fossil of a catfish that lived more than 40 million years ago.
+Maybe even more incredible than finding a 40-million-year-old catfish fossil is finding that fossil in the middle of a desert!